-Koki‘o ‘ula‘ula (Hibiscus kokio ssp. saintjohnnianus)
+Koki‘o ‘ula‘ula (Hibiscus kokio subsp. saintjohnnianus)

 Hawaiian name: Koki‘o ‘ula (koki‘o, koki‘o ‘ula‘ula, mākū)